jinghao/jinghao.github.com/_posts/2011-04-28-understanding-likelihood-estimates-on-intrade-com.md

 If the GOP just wanted a GOP in the White House, it would try to pick the candidate with the highest posterior probability.
 Yet those candidates also have relatively low prior probability, suggesting that the GOP is not doing that (or the Intrade beliefs are wrong).
 What do you think?

-Another interesting fact that surfaced was that the sum of <a href="http://intrade.com/v4/markets/?eventId=84326">each individual candidate winning totals to 100.6%</a>, suggesting that there's an arbitrage opportunity.
+Another interesting fact that surfaced was that the sum of [each individual candidate winning totals to 100.6%](http://intrade.com/v4/markets/?eventId=84326), suggesting that there's an arbitrage opportunity.
 To exploit the arbitrage opportunity, you short $x of all of the candidates and invest that money somewhere else (Say, treasuries).
 As a result, you will gain 0.006x + returns from the treasuries (say, 2% on x for 1.5 years of investment) for sure, assuming your transactions do not meaningfully impact the price of the "shares".

 Has anyone dabbled with Intrade?
 What do people think of these estimates?
 Are they pretty good, or do you think there is profit potential from statistical arbitrage?